mikiyukio/SCDA_pytorch/README.md

 # SCDA_pytorch
-This is an unofficial pytorch implement of SCDA ([selective deep descriptors selection for fine-grained image retrieval](https://arxiv.org/abs/1604.04994)), which is fully translated from its original matlab version
+This is an unofficial pytorch implement of SCDA ([selective deep descriptors Aggregation for fine-grained image retrieval](https://arxiv.org/abs/1604.04994)), which is fully translated from its original matlab version

 ![miki](SCDA_pytorch/SCDA.jpg)